Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Stem 4 cm concolorous with cap, twisted appearance, slightly fibrous.

 Gills also concolorous with cap.
-Awaiting identification
+Not identified

 Hygrocybe nigrescens (Young), University Park, Nottinghamshire